-The main street proceeds directly from the train station through the historic center, with shops all along the way.
-This road is remarkable not only for the ancient buildings and arcades that cover both sides, but for the spectacular Renaissance fountains down the middle.
-Two covered arches at both ends of the Marketgasseblockincludethefamous Clock Tower, the oldest building in town, whose astronomical clock still works after 500 years.
+The main street proceeds directly from the train station through the historic center, changing names five times in its five blocks, with shops all along the way.
+This road is remarkable not only for the ancient buildings and arcades that cover both sides, but for the spectacular Renaissance fountains down the Two covered arches at middle. both ends of the Marketgasse block include the famous Clock Tower. the oldest building in town, whose astronomical clock still works after 500 years.
 Try and be at the clock four minutes before the hour to catch the whimsical parade of mechanical bears, armored knight, jester, lion and Father Time celebrating the moment.
+Einstein lived on this main street for eight years while developing the General Theory of Relativity, and his house is now open as a museum.

+There is a fine art museum, with the world's largest collection of paintings by Paul Klee, who lived nearby, and many important European masters, including a nice sample of Impressionists.
 Another important building is the gothic Cathedral, with the nation's highest church tower which you may climb for a birds-eye view of the historic center.
 When finished, take the train back to Interlaken for the evening.